yurinanakazato-ja/yurinanakazato-ja.github.io/_pages/talks.md

 ---

 ## 国際学会
-2024.02: "Formatioin and evolution of galaxies in the early Universe by 3D hydrodynamical simulation",  Poster,
+2024.02: "Formation and evolution of galaxies in the early Universe by 3D hydrodynamical simulation",  Poster,
 [Internatioinal Symposium on Quantum Electronics](https://www.tsqs2024.org), The University of Tokyo

 2023.11: "FirstLight simulations: Chemical evolution and bursty star formation history of high-redshift [OIII] emitters",